How to spot unreported water damage before it becomes costly

 • Poor drainage leading to water pooling around the home

-5. Look for Mould Growth
+5. Look for mould growth

 Mould thrives in damp, unventilated spaces.
 If you spot mould, it's a clear sign of water intrusion.
 Common areas where mould appears include: